IBM-Cloud/investment-insights-for-asset-managers/README.md

-# Finance Trade
+# Investment Insights for Asset Managers

 [![Build Status](https://travis-ci.org/IBM-Bluemix/finance-trade.svg?branch=master)](https://travis-ci.org/IBM-Bluemix/finance-trade)
 ![Bluemix Deployments](https://deployment-tracker.mybluemix.net/stats/e13ee7de3df5bc6cf89950a82ef7a248/badge.svg)

-FinTrade is a Node.js application that uses IBM Financial services and Watson services.
+Investment Insights for Asset Managers is a Node.js application that uses IBM Financial services and Watson services.

 The application is a modern portfolio manager that provides real-time insights into how news all around the world can impact the investment to any given portfolio.